-We are also instructed that the restrictions should only apply to [Employer] areas of business – Interpreting, Software Test, Technical Authoring & Illustration, E-learning & Rich Media.
+We are also instructed that the restrictions should only apply to [Company name] areas of business – [areas of business].
 Specifically they should not apply to consultancy services or training simulators for operational equipment, or for general sales consultancy or sales agency services.
-This would mean, for example, our client would not be precluded from acting as a sales consultant for [Company name] to sell into NW Asia, and neither could he be precluded from working for a company (not on the block list) and selling navigation and radar simulators into the UK Defence Systems.
+This would mean, for example, our client would not be precluded from acting as a sales consultant for [Company name] to sell into NW Asia, and neither could he be precluded from working for a company (not on the block list) and selling navigation and radar simulators into the [business sector].

 We hope that our client’s interpretation of the provisions of his restrictive covenants are accepted by the business and matters can progress to an amicable settlement

 We await hearing from you in due course.

 Monaco Solicitors are happy to provide you with these letter templates and examples free of charge to aid you in your employment situation.
 If you would like professional legal assistance in your case, we are experts in employment law and only represent employees – never the employer.